 Customer Identification Notice.
-To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person or legal entity that opens an account, as well as any authorized persons.
-At minimum, financial institutions are required to collect information on owners and/or authorized persons such as their name, date of birth, address and identification numbers.
+To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person or legal entity that opens an account, as well as any persons authorized to place trades or issue instructions.
+Financial institutions are required to collect information on owners and/or authorized persons such as their name, date of birth, address and identification numbers.
 A Social Security number or Taxpayer ID number is required for all domestic accounts.
-In addition, a valid passport or other form of government-issued photo ID is required for each authorized person or applicant before an account may be opened.
-Applicants and/or authorized persons who are non-U.S. citizens must provide a copy of their passport.
-Please include a clear, legible copy of both the front and back of the identification being provided.
+In addition, a valid passport or other form of government-issued photo ID is required for each applicant or authorized person.
+Non-U.S. citizens must provide a copy of their passport.
+Please include a clear, legible copy of both the front and back of the photo ID being provided.

-A corporation, partnership, trust or other legal entity will need to provide other information, such as its principal place of business, local office, employer identification number, certified articles of incorporation, government-issued business license, partnership agreement, pension plan or trust agreement.
-Rules of the U.S. Department of the Treasury, Securities and Exchange Commission, Financial Industry Regulatory Authority (FINRA), and the New York Stock Exchange already require customers to provide most of this information.
+A corporation, partnership, trust or other legal entity will need to provide other information, such as its principal place of business, local office, Taxpayer ID, certified articles of incorporation, government-issued business license, partnership agreement, pension plan or trust agreement.
+Rules of the U.S. Department of the Treasury, the Securities and Exchange Commission (“SEC”) and the Financial Industry Regulatory Authority (“FINRA”) already require customers to provide most of this information.
 These rules also require the customer to provide additional information, such as employment information, investment experience, investment objectives, and risk tolerance.